 Water sports enthusiasts will find ample opportunities for some quality leisure time on the Venekotensee and Hariksee lakes.
 The district of Brempt on the west bank of the Hariksee is a popular recreational destination.
 Brempt Mill on the River Schwalm and the “Kapelle St. Georg” (St Georges Chapel) both bear witness to the past.
 Restaurants and cafés are perfect for whiling away time.

 Niederkrüchten has a number of impressive buildings whereby Haus Elmpt is worth a special mention.
-A manor house dating back to the 15th century it is testimony to the Elmpt dynasty.
+A manor house dating back to the 15th century, it is testimony to the Elmpt dynasty.

 In addition to the excellent recreational opportunities, Niederkrüchten is an increasingly attractive location for businesses.
 The commercial location lies easy-to-reach in the south-western part of the Viersen municipal district in the prosperous Euregio Rhine Meuse North border region which is characterised by a continuous economic consolidation.
-Two major roads – the B 221 and the A 52 autobahn – intersect in the municipal district.
-The transnational A 52 links the area with the European trunk road network.
-And the former British military airbase in Elmpt offers chances for future growth.
+Two major roads – the B 221 and the A 52 highway – intersect in the municipal district.
+The transnational A 52 links the area with the European trunk road network and the former British military airbase in Elmpt offers chances for future growth.
 According to the utilisation concept developed for the area, an approximately 150-hectare industrial estate for large-scale businesses (over 10 hectares) will be created from 2016.
 Adjoining it will be a business park for small and medium-sized businesses.